javaftw/blender-texture2vgroup/README.md

 # blender-texture2vgroup

-A Blender addon that creates vertex groups based on greyscale textures.
+A Blender addon that creates vertex groups based on textures.

 ## Features